“Please state your name for the record.”

 “That’s up to him,” Ashrinn said.
 “If he stays out of trouble, he can do whatever he likes with his life.
 You should know these medical expenses include funeral costs and a generous stipend.
 If used wisely, it will cover the cost of living for your brother from the time he’s recovered until a few years after your death.”

 Kenian blinked, startled.
-He scratched absentmindedly at the red mark on his hand.
+He scratched absentmindedly at the red welt on his hand.
 “That’s… very generous of you.
 And unexpected.”

 “I don’t meet the physical requirements,” he said, balling his hands into fists.
 There was a tone of understandable bitterness in his voice.

-“Are you prepared to give us your information now?”
+“Are you prepared to talk now?”
 Drianna asked.

 Kenian nodded.
 “Where do you want me to start?”